 Debt instruments meeting these criteria are measured initially at fair value plus transaction costs [except if they are designated as at fair value through profit or loss (FVTPL)].
-They are subsequently measured at amortized cost using the effective interest method less any impairment, with interest revenue recognised on an effective yield basis in other income in the consolidated income statement.
+They are subsequently measured at amortised cost using the effective interest method less any impairment, with interest revenue recognised on an effective yield basis in the consolidated income statement.

-Subsequent to initial recognition, the Group is required to reclassify debt instruments from amortized cost to FVTPL if the objective of the business model changes so that the amortized cost criteria is no longer met.
+Subsequent to initial recognition, the Group is required to reclassify debt instruments from amortised cost to FVTPL if the objective of the business model changes so that the amortised cost criteria is no longer met.

-The Group may irrevocably elect at initial recognition to classify a debt instrument that meets the amortized cost criteria above as FVTPL if that designation eliminates or significantly reduces an accounting mismatch had the financial asset been measured at amortized cost.
+The Group may irrevocably elect at initial recognition to classify a debt instrument that meets the amortised cost criteria above as FVTPL if that designation eliminates or significantly reduces an accounting mismatch had the financial asset been measured at amortised cost.